 Change the Volume and Pitch of Your Voice

-Whenever you hold up the big letter, you can use a deep or gravelly voice “BIG A.” Then when you hold up the small letter, speak in a squeaky high-pitched voice and say, “small a.”
+Whenever you hold up the big letter, you can use a deep or gravelly voice and say, “Big A.” Then when you hold up the small letter, speak in a squeaky high-pitched voice and say, “Small A.”

-If you want to go a step farther, you can make your voice loud and deep when you say, “BIG A.” You definitely don’t want to yell, but you can certainly speak in a louder voice.
-Then you speak in a high-pitched whisper as you say, “small a.”
+If you want to go a step farther, you can make your voice loud and deep when you say, “BIG A.” You definitely don’t want to yell, but you can certainly speak louder.
+Then when you say, “Small A,” speak in a high-pitched whisper.

-The kids think it is funny when you use different voices, and it is an easy way to get them engaged.
-Then when I put my hand to my ear, they will typically repeat the letter using the same style of voice I used.
+This usually makes my young students laugh!
+The kids think it is funny when you use different voices, and it’s an easy way to get them engaged.

 The last way that you can help your students learn the uppercase and lowercase letters is by using TPR.
-Remember, TPR stands for “Total Physical Response,” and that means you use your body language to help communicate what you are saying with your words.
+Remember, TPR stands for “Total Physical Response,” and that means you use your body language to help communicate what you’re saying with your words.